-8.4.9 Proposals within or adjacent to a Green Gap should be accompanied by a landscape statement, including site surveys.
-This will need to show that the proposal has considered the effect on the character, appearance, function and openness of that Green Gap, through for example; type, siting, density, design and landscaping of new development.
+8.4.9 To ensure the separation of settlements is maintained, proposals within eradjacent to a Green Gap should be accompanied by a landscape statement, including site surveys.
+This will need to show demonstrate that the individual and cumulative effects of existing and proposed development proposal will not lead to the physical or visual coalescence between settlements, and has considered any adverse effect(s) on the character and appearance of that Green Gap, through for example; the scale, type, siting, density, design and landscaping of new development.
 Where relevant, proposals will also need to demonstrate how proposals will protect and enhance biodiversity, the green/blue infrastructure network and the environment.